DenizSungurtekin/Investment-Portfolio-Tracker/README.md

 docker-compose up --build
 ```

+Go to http://localhost:5173/ And Enjoy !

+### Dev commands
-or from if you want to rerun clean (for dev purpose) It will refactor all your docker be careful.
+If you want to rerun clean (for dev purpose) It will refactor all your docker be careful.
 Adjust the prune command at will:
 ```bash
 docker-compose down
 docker system prune -a --volumes -f